 YNAB is forward and proactive budgeting.
 You will know whether you can actually afford something in real time and not worry that your money will be taken away from other necessary categories.
 YNAB focuses on your cash flow.
 You can also add loans and investments for tracking purposes, but I don’t believe this function works too well.
 I’d recommend sticking to what YNAB was made for – cash flow.
 I use Personal Capital to get a more complete snapshot for all my accounts.
 We use eMoney with our FA as well.

 I hope you’re in a better place than I was when I first started YNAB.
 Even if you are I’d recommend checking it out.
 It is free for the first 34 days then an annual $50 subscription fee.
-Use this link to get 1 month free after you sign up (so – 13 months for the price of one).
+Use this link to get 1 month free after you sign up (so – 13 months for the price of 12).
 If you already have your spending habits in order – awesome!

 How do you budget?
 Any YNAB lovers out there?
 Comment below.